groovemonkey/project-based-kubernetes/projects/wordpress/Project-Instructions.md

 1. Volumes --> Delete your volumes

-## Starting from a blank slate:
+## Restarting from a blank slate:
-In your DO dashboard:
+See ~/02-digitalocean-setup.md, or:

-1. Create a new kubernetes cluster
+1. In your DO dashboard, create a new kubernetes cluster
 1. Download the cluster config file (scroll down)
 1. Once `kubectl get nodes` shows your nodes as READY, continue with the next step.
 1. mv ~/Downloads/tl-testcluster-kubeconfig.yaml ~/.kube/config